 - Keep in mind no bedding manufacturer is going to label their product as inferior or dangerous to your pet.
 All bedding packages will say that particular bedding is healthy and safe.

 - One needs to evaluate each type of the bedding’s benefits, as well as its risks and problems.
 Factors to take into consideration include accessibility, toxicity, appearance, frequency of cleaning, and costs.

 - The type of bedding you choose and use is one of the key factors in helping to determine the overall health and happiness of your pet.

-- Fluffy beddings tend to stick to your hedgehog and make quite a mess on the floor, and are hazardous to your vacuum!
+- Fluffy beddings tend to stick to your hedgehog’s quills and make quite a mess on the floor.
+This bedding can also be hazardous to your vacuum, by clogging it!

-- We suggest avoiding fragrant bedding or bedding that has added chemicals.
+- We suggest avoiding fragrant bedding or any bedding that has added chemicals.

 - A deep layer of bedding will provide room for you to scoop under your hedgehog and will also provide a burrowing opportunity for your pet.

 - Keep in mind some hedgehogs (and humans) are allergic to different types of bedding.
 If you notice a rash or skin irritation and you have eliminated mites as a source of the problem, you may need to change the type of bedding you are using.